KDE/digikam-doc/README.md

     My Screenshot Legend
 ```

-### WEBM Screencast Capture
+### GIF Animated Screencast Capture

-Another format supported inside the documentation is **WEBM** video.
+Another format supported inside the documentation is **GIFa** video.
 It can be used to present a region of screen
 from the application while an operation is under progress.
 It's perfect to write tutorials.

-To prevent huge WEBM files, just capture the right area to present in application and limit capture to less than 10 seconds,
+To prevent huge GIFa files, just capture the right area to present in application and limit capture to less than 10 seconds,

 A good tool to capture video from desktop is [SimpleScreenRecorder](https://www.maartenbaert.be/simplescreenrecorder/).